javekk/ML_Basics/linearRegression/README.md

 > linearRegression.py

-Generate the best fitting line and plot it, usage:
+Generate the best fitting line and plot it; usage:

     python linearRegression.py <pathToFile>